wangfowen/owenwangdotcom/_posts/2014-01-21-lean-traveling.md

 I'm not saying to not plan things to do.
 I Tripadvisor places before I go and ask friends for recommendations.
 One or the other will usually inform me if I absolutely need a reservation.
-From the suggestions I make a list ordered by my interest, then try to do as many as I can.
-Along the way you'll hear about great new things to do, places to go, or sometimes you'll just meet new people you unexpectedly spend hours talking to.
+From the suggestions I create a list ordered by my interest, then make my way through it.
+Along the way when I hear about great new things to do or places to go, I can put the list on pause.
 If you don't have a strict timetable to follow, you have the room to be spontaneous.
+Sometimes you may even spend hours just talking to some new people you met; some of my best memories consist simply of that.
 And as long as I followed my list, I know I did the things that interested me most with the time I had so there's no regrets.

 __Minimize belongings.__ There are very few things you actually _need_.
 All that I consider vital I carry on my person -- passport, phone, wallet.
 That way